Codemon72/HCS_LearnManagementSystem/README.md

 - edit
   - form is pre-filled with course data
   - all data is editable
+  - after editing: confirmation of update is displayed
 - delete
   - before deletion: confirmation requested
   - after deletion: confirmation of deletion is displayed